story105/CompilerConstructionPLEASEWORK/README.md

 The assignment is detailed [here](http://www.grammaticalframework.org/ipl-book/assignments/assignment3/assignment3.html).

 To implement the interpreter I suggest that you use Haskell.
+Don't forget the [Haskell Tips](https://github.com/ChapmanCPSC/compiler-assignments/blob/master/Typechecker/Haskell/README.md) from the typechecker assignment.

 Again we provided template files for Haskell and Scala.